hhhrrrttt222111/handReacting/README.md

 ## Contributing

 -   Refer the  [CONTRIBUTING.md]()  file for the guidelines for contributing to the project.

+## Resources
+- If you are new to Git - Git & Github for Beginners
+- For a more detailed understanding of the git flow - Git Workflow Explained
+- Before making changes, refer - CONTRIBUTING.md
+- Writing good commit messages - 5 Useful Tips For A Better Commit Message

 #### HandReacting is a project made with React JS For any suggestions or bug reports, raise an issue.
 And yes, you can also thank me for making your life easier by giving a ⭐ for the HandReacting repository